benhur07b/ms-thesis-spatial-analysis-shooting-philippine-basketball/manuscript/manuscript.md

 | UST          | 41.3         | 0.826        | 48.2         | 0.964        | -0.138       |
 +--------------+--------------+--------------+--------------+--------------+--------------+

-Table 4.1

-Conventional shooting statistics of teams for UAAP Season 81

 Note: Data includes the UP-UE game without a shot chart/spatial data.
-Check the glossary for the meaning of the statistics.
+Check the glossary (Appendix 1) for the definition of the statistics.

 These team-wide conventional shooting statistics provide an overview of the shooting performance of teams in Season 81.
 For example, let’s